 B.Ethical conduct: healthy discussion is encouraged but if the posts become offensive or considered a personal attack it will be perceived as a transgression of ethical conduct and dealt with accordingly.

 - All emails sent over the Willard listserv will be Willard, RA, or RCB - related content and the same will be true for anything shared by Willard accounts on social media.

 - Repeatedly sending out emails with the same purpose is considered spamming.
 A maximum of 10 advertisements on the same topic may be submitted by any Willard member.

 - Violations of spamming rules will result in a warning before suspension from the listserv or removal from the Facebook group.

 - Members of the exec board who perform actions deemed as spamming will receive 2 warnings before a vote is held by the exec board to determine whether they will be removed from the board.

 D.Facebook Group: The Facebook Group is specifically for residents and non-resident members of Willard (with exceptions as determined by the executive board).
 The executive board can remove any other Facebook user if not abiding by A, B, and C.

 - Offender will be taken off the listserv/Facebook group immediately for violating any of the policies outlined above.

 - While the thread or post cannot be taken off the listserv, it is recommended to all members of the listserv to cease posting on the thread in question.

-- To be reconstituted, offender must speak with the Residential Director and receive his/her permission which will be sent to the computer chair by email.
+- To be reconstituted, offender must speak with the Residential Director and receive his/her permission which will be sent to the Secretary by email.